Skip to content

 #AI: The Somnium Files - nirvanA Initiative

 The 2022 sequel doubles the protagonist roster and keeps the dream-investigation loop.
-It’s the rare follow-up we ranked above the original because the twin-detective structure rewards replay more than Somnium Files’ single-route branching.
+It’s the rare follow-up that ranks above the original because the twin-detective structure rewards replay more than Somnium Files’ single-route branching.
 Danganronpa V3 fans should start here if they already know the first game’s beats.

 #Corpse Party